 Health and Safety Policy for Flat Clearance Cricklewood

-Workers preparing for flat clearance with protective gear This Health and Safety policy outlines the commitment of Flat Clearance Cricklewood to provide safe, lawful and efficient flat clearance and rubbish removal services across our stated rubbish company service area.
+A brown fabric armchair is covered with a large assortment of discarded items, including sports equipment such as a football, a basketball, and a cricket bat, alongside various clothing items like t-shirts, jeans, and jackets.
+Several pairs of shoes are scattered on and around the chair, with some placed on the seat and others on the floor.
+There are also miscellaneous objects such as a yellow plastic container, a small chalkboard, and a stack of folded clothes.
+The scene appears cluttered, with items piled haphazardly, extending onto the surrounding area which is a plain white background.
+This depiction suggests an accumulation of household waste or debris, commonly addressed by rubbish removal services such as those provided by Flat Clearance Cricklewood in the Cricklewood area, north west London.
+The image reflects typical household rubbish that might require professional clearance, highlighting the range of rubbish types—textile waste, sports gear, and miscellaneous household items—that can be efficiently managed by local waste removal specialists.
+This Health and Safety policy outlines the commitment of Flat Clearance Cricklewood to provide safe, lawful and efficient flat clearance and rubbish removal services across our stated rubbish company service area.
 The purpose of this policy is to protect the health and welfare of employees, contractors, clients and the public while maintaining high standards in all flat clearance activities.
 It sets out responsibilities, operational controls and monitoring arrangements that apply to every job, from small domestic flat clearing to larger multi-room clearances and rubbish disposal tasks.

 Scope and Objectives